Malaysia PM calls for China's help with fiscal problems

 During his nine-year rule, Najib was accused of cutting quick deals with Beijing in return for help paying off debts linked to a massive financial scandal that ultimately helped bring down his long-ruling coalition.

-Last week, Mahathir had said that he would look to cancel or modify the previous administration's agreements with China, stressing that "the most important thing is for us to save money".
+Last week, Mahathir had said he would try to cancel or modify the previous administration's agreements with China, stressing that "the most important thing is for us to save money".

-Mahathir is seeking to cut Malaysia's national debt, which has ballooned to some $250 billion.
+Mahathir is trying to reduce Malaysia's national debt, which has ballooned to some $250 billion.

 Despite the threat to revise China-linked contracts, Mahathir is seeking to strengthen business ties with Beijing during the trip.